arlukin/arlukin.github.io/posts/business/_posts/2010-05-07-augmented-reality.md

 ### Early SimStim (Simulated Stimulation??)

 A SimStim is a fictional creation by William Gibson in Neuromancer.
-It let’s a user ‘tap in’ to another users sensory input, but not have any control over them, and experience everything that the other user are experiencing, seeing, hearing and feeling.
+It let's a user ‘tap in' to another users sensory input, but not have any control over them, and experience everything that the other user are experiencing, seeing, hearing and feeling.

 In our version we let an actor be motion captured.
 Then the movie will be replayed in a hydraulic connected stand, which will move the users body around, and let him see what the actor did feel.
 Maybe the actor did parachute, or did drive a formula one car.

 This can also be used in real time.
-The “passenger” can see what the actor does, and help him to do what he is supposed todo.
-With a “mouse-pointer” the passenger can point on different things in the actors view field (he wears a HMD).
+The "passenger” can see what the actor does, and help him to do what he is supposed todo.
+With a "mouse-pointer” the passenger can point on different things in the actors view field (he wears a HMD).

 ### ARTamagotchi